tylerlam1/SENG_Notes/Fifth Year Term One/SENG511/Class_Notes.md

 ## Lecture 12

 Didn't have time to concentrate as I had some other logistical things to handle.
 He was talking about critical paths.

+Critical path is the shortest amount of time it takes to complete a project.

+## Lecture 13

+Using past experience or knowledge of an experienced team member, estimate different projects.

+What are the causes of variation in duration:

+- Varying skill levels
+- Unexpected events
+- Efficiency of work time
+- Mistakes and misunderstandings
+- Variation of capability of the system
+- Common cause variation

+Methods for estimating task duration:

+- Extrapolating based on similarity to other activities
+- Studying historical data
+- Seeking expert advice
+- Applying the Delphi technique
+- Applying the three point technique